arangodb/docs/site/content/programs-tools/arangodb-starter/programs-starter-options.md

 - `--starter.unique-port-offsets=bool`

-If set to true, all port offsets (of slaves) will be made globally unique.
+If set to true, all port offsets (of follower Starters) will be made globally unique.
-By default (value is false), port offsets will be unique per slave address.
+By default (value is false), port offsets will be unique per follower address.

 - `--docker.user=user`